Farthest Frontier: Best City Building Strategy Guide

 Fire & Water Needs

 As soon as you pick your starting location, the first things you need to worry about are fire and water needs.
-These resources are not only required by houses but also are very crucial to keep your industries up and to run.
-So building resources that constantly provide you with water and fire are necessary for building the best city in Farthest Frontier.
+These resources are not only required by houses but also are very crucial to keep your industries up and running.
+So building resources that constantly provide you with water and fire is necessary for building the best city in Farthest Frontier.

 Location of Basic Well in the resources tab